edwardjing1998/aws-spring-boot-api/README.md

           ) => {
             e.stopPropagation();

-            // To find the last page, we first need the total count.
-            // If we have cached it from a previous call, use it.
-            // Otherwise, we might need to fetch the current page again just to get the 'total' metadata. let total = sysPrinTotalByClient[clientId];
+            let total = sysPrinTotalByClient[clientId];

             if (total === undefined) {
                try {
-                 // Fetch current page just to get metadata const resp = await fetchSysPrinsByClientPaged(clientId, currentSysPrinPage, SYS_PRIN_PAGE_SIZE);
+                 const resp = await fetchSysPrinsByClientPaged(clientId, currentSysPrinPage, SYS_PRIN_PAGE_SIZE);
                  total = resp.total;
                  setSysPrinTotalByClient(prev => ({...prev, [clientId]: total}));